-At the Annual Meeting, three (3) Class I Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2025 and until such director's successor is elected and qualified.
+At the Annual Meeting, three (3) Class II Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2026 and until such director's successor is elected and qualified.

-We currently have nine (9) directors on our Board, including three (3) Class I Directors.
-Our current Class I Directors are Dennis A. Ausiello, M.D., who has served on our Board since April 2015, Willard H. Dere, M.D., who has served on our Board since July 2017, and Eric D. Shaff, who has served on our Board since January 2019.
-The Board has nominated each of Dennis A. Ausiello, M.D., Willard H. Dere, M.D., and Eric D. Shaff for election as Class I Directors at the Annual Meeting.
+We currently have ten (10) directors on our Board, including four (4) current Class II Directors.
+Our current Class II Directors are Stephen A. Berenson, who has served on our Board since December 2019, Richard N. Kender, who has served on our Board since October 2014, Claire M. Fraser, Ph.D., who has served on our Board since January 2023, and Meryl S. Zausner, who has served on our Board since August 2018.
+The Board has nominated each of Stephen A. Berenson, Richard N. Kender, and Claire M. Fraser, Ph.D., for election as Class II Directors at the Annual Meeting.
+Meryl S. Zausner is not standing for re-election at the Annual Meeting.
+Proxies cannot be voted for a greater number of persons than the number of nominees named in this proposal.
+Our Board has approved a reduction in its size from ten to nine directors, effective upon the completion of the Annual Meeting.

 The proposal regarding the election of directors requires the approval of a plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I Directors.
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
 Votes withheld and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.